7 Fun Things to Do at Your Halloween Party

 Fun Things We've Done at Our Halloween Parties

 Our family has a Halloween party every year, and I'd like to share with you a few of the fun things we've done over the years.
-I've included how to play the Capture the Witch Game, Eyeball Race, and Mummy Wrap Race.
+I've included how to play a few of our favorite games, including Capture the Witch, Eyeball Race, and Mummy Wrap Race.
 Plus, ideas for a Costume Contest and an easy Jack-O-Lantern Face Craft.
 We always end the night by watching a favorite Halloween movie!
 I hope these ideas will help you to plan a fun party.

 - Eyeball Race